hville/pico-dom/readme.md

 * `find(from [, test] [, until])` find a component within nodes or components and matching the test function.
 It parses nodes up and down following the html markup order.
   * eg. `find(document.body)` to get the first component in the document
   * eg. `find(tableComponent, function(c) { return c.key === 5 } )`
+* `css(ruleText)` to insert a rule in the document for cases where an exported template relies on a specific css rule that is not convenient or practical to include in a seperate css file

 ## License